deniztotuk/Arenosa-SV/README.md

 **Note:** Since annotation of *Arebidopsis Arenosa* genome is not fully completed we have used orthologues of *A. Thaliana* and *A. Lyrata* in downstream analysis which are sister species of *Arebidopsis Arenosa*.
 These species have far better annotation which is indeed helpful for searching gene functions.

+After genes are annotated based on *Arebidopsis Arenosa* genome `TAIR_Annotation.R` script was used to annotate genes on functional analogues of *A. Thaliana* and *A. Lyrata* sister species.
+The script contains gene names can be searched in TAIR database.

+If you preffer NCBI catalog for searching gene functions `NCBI_Annotation.R` can also be used but there is a certain drawback for this method.
+While making GO analysis `org.At.tair.db` R package was used which strictly requires TAIR database gene Ids.